nwg-piotr/nwg-shell/index.md

 - Author: Jovan Lanik
 - License: GPL v3

-The shell uses gtklock as the default locker in the Idle & Lock screen settings.
+The shell uses gtklock as the default locker in the 'Idle & Lock screen' settings.
 We add a random image background (local or from unsplash.com), and (optionally) a media player control window over the lock screen.

 <a href="https://user-images.githubusercontent.com/20579136/179752612-f245bc38-d113-4f82-8d42-556ac5438a70.png">![2022-07-19-143850_screenshot](https://user-images.githubusercontent.com/20579136/179752612-f245bc38-d113-4f82-8d42-556ac5438a70.png)</a>